-It may take more than one visit, but the plaque and tartar is scraped away prior to the roots being smoothed over in order to stop bacteria building in the pockets again.
+It may take more than one visit, but the plaque and tartar are scraped away prior to the roots being smoothed over in order to stop bacteria from building in the pockets again.
 The gums should start to re-attach themselves to the teeth once more and your dentist will keep checking on your progress.

 Further Treatment Options if Required

 In instances where the disease has led to bone loss, a bone graft using natural or synthetic bone material can be performed to help stimulate bone growth.
 Tooth roots which remain exposed — causing sensitivity or further decay — can be treated instead with a gum graft, covering the roots with tissue taken from elsewhere, such as the palate.

 Alternatively, if the gums do not fit the teeth properly a dentist can reattach the gums using a pocket reduction procedure.
 For this, the dentist will need to fold back the gum tissue before cleaning out bacteria from the pocket and smoothing any areas of bone damage.

 After treatment maintaining a good oral care routine, including regular dental appointments, is key to recovery from and prevention of periodontitis.

 BDS (Lon), DPDS (Bris), D Imp Dent RCSEd, DwSi